HNFM questions answered here:

 HNFM program features

-What makes this program unique and different from other dietetics and nutrition programs?
+What makes this program unique and different from other nutrition programs?

 The University of Western States HNFM programs include advanced instruction in nutrition, similar to other master’s level nutrition programs, but go far beyond by also presenting extensive educational content on functional medicine principles and practices derived from the Institute for Functional Medicine (IFM).
 These include important interdisciplinary and evidence-based perspectives, patient assessments and clinical interventions designed to enhance the function of the whole person.
 The functional medicine model is woven deeply into the fabric of the curriculum.

 Are you accredited?